-In SurveyWiz, one simply enters the survey name and short name and then types the questions, one at a time.
-In this case, the two questions are "In how many accidents have you been involved when you were the driver?" to be answered with a text box, and "I often feel fear when driving," to be answered with a category rating scale.
-Table 26.2 shows a Web form created by SurveyWiz3, which illustrates text input, rating scales, pulldown selection list, and a textarea for an essay of comments.
-Here, hidden variables are used to store the survey name, the date, time, and remote address (IP address) of the participant.
-A text input box is used to obtain the number of accidents, a scale of radio buttons is used to collect a self-rating of fear and of gender, a selection list is used to obtain education, and a textarea is used to invite comments.
+<INPUT TYPE='submit' VALUE='finished'> Thank You! </FORM> </BODY> </HTML> this case, the two questions are "In how many accidents have you been involved when you were the driver?" to be answered with a text box, and "I often feel fear when driving," to be answered with a category rating scale.
+Table 27.2 shows a Web form created by SurveyWiz3, which illustrates text input, rating scales, pull-down selection list, and a text area for open-ended comments.